behroozmh/book_cache/README.md

+# Spring Boot Caching Mechanism

-# book_cache
+## book_cache project

+### In-Memory Caching sample with default ConcurrentHashmap

-* This sample try to hibernate l2 cache implement and other layer implementation
+* This Project sample for cache implement in service Layer
-* other layer cache implement service layer
+* use ConcurrentHashmap for cache store
-* use redis for cache store
+* use annotation for method level cache

+### Memory Caching With redis sample
+* with redis